- Role-based, attribute-based, & just-in-time access to infrastructure

 - Use multifactor authentication (MFA) wherever possible

 Conveniently, using a password manager allows users to easily create passwords that meet your organization’s requirements.
-Most of these solutions also support MFA so you can add on another layer of security to your password protection as well.
+Most of these solutions also support MFA, so you can add another layer of security to your password protection as well.

 - Store passwords in the provided password management tool

 - Use a unique password for each online account/service

 - Passwords should be treated as confidential and not shared with anyone

 - Do not write passwords down on paper